 Some moths, like Bardi, Rain, Wood and day flying Sun-moths, may not have a proboscis for feeding and live off stored fat accumulated during their larva-pupa stage.
 Those with a proboscis feed mostly on flower nectar, but some feed on ripe fruit (fruit piercing moths), plant sap, 'honey-dew' of sap-sucking insects, animal sweat and fresh excrement, and even animal blood (similar to vampires).
 Some moths can run quickly like a cockroach.
 Moths hear by picking up sound vibrations on specialised auditory hairs on their bodies, and some moths have specialised tympanal ears capable of picking up the ultrasound of flying bats and can thus evade these predators while in flight.
 The males often have comb-like or pinnate antennae that are capable of detecting female pheromones (scents) from very large distances up to about 20km!
 Some moths are mimics and resemble bees and wasps to escape predation, while some larger tropical moths mimic poisonous swallowtail butterflies.
 A few moths at rest mimic bird droppings.

 Female moths usually lay their eggs carefully on or near their host, singly or in small to large batches, but some like the large Rain Moths are often capable of randomly laying vast numbers of tiny eggs.
 Moth eggs come in a variety shapes and can be smooth or ornamented.
 Some females are parthenogenetic, reproducing themselves without cross gamete fertilisation.
-Moth larvae (caterpillars) are usually herbivorous and are sometimes a pest of our crops, but sometimes they also feed on fungus or algae, or can be carnivorous (on other insect or moth early stages) or feed on animal matter, corpses and excrement (Clothes Moths).
+Moth larvae (caterpillars) are usually herbivorous and are sometimes a pest of our crops, but sometimes they also feed on fungus, algae, lichen and moss, or can be carnivorous (on other insect or moth early stages) or feed on animal matter, corpses and excrement (Clothes Moths).
 They can feed above ground on bark, foliage, flowers, seeds, or feed on the ground on leaf litter, or bore into stems, trunks and seed-pods, or even live underground on roots and tubers.
 Others can be found in our homes living on our carpets and clothes, and in the pantry.
 Some even live under-water feeding on aquatic plants, and are capable of extracting oxygen from the water via filament-like gills.
 Some larvae (particularly the witchetty grubs) can take several years to mature, and the larva-pupa stage of the Yucca Moth in North America can live for 30 years.
-Bright coloured larvae are usually distasteful to predators.
+Bright aposematic coloured larvae are usually distasteful to predators.

-Few moths are seen flying during the day in South Australia, but on suitable nights an outside light can attract many local moths.
+Few moths are seen flying during the day in South Australia, but on suitable (warm) nights an outside light (without moon-shine) can attract many local moths.
 An ultraviolet light and the bright mercury vapour lights to be found on certain roads will attract even more numbers.
 Moth numbers and diversity increase significantly as one enters the realm of native vegetation habitat such as the Mt Lofty Ranges and country areas.
 Moths can fly during hot or cold weather, and even tolerate light rain.